Volkswagen Polo Mk5: Features

-The European version, with exceptions for the French and Turkish market, includes a standard ESP electronic stabilisation program with Hill Hold Control, head-thorax airbags (integrated in the front seatbacks), belt tensioners and belt force limiters plus seatbelt warning indicator and head restraints, three rear head restraints and Isofix child seat preparation.
+The European version, with exceptions for the French and Turkish market, includes a standard ESP electronic stabilization program with Hill Hold Control, head-thorax airbags (integrated in the front seatbacks), belt tensioners and belt force limiters plus seatbelt warning indicator and head restraints, three rear head restraints and Isofix child seat preparation.
 In the Indian version of the Polo, the ground clearance was increased to a maximum gap of 168mm.
 Until 2013, the Highline variant of the Polo in India had dual front airbag with ABS and ESP was standard equipment.
 From 2013 onwards, the Comfortline and Highline variant had factory fitted Dual front airbag with ABS and ESP as standard.

 In France, ESP and Hill Hold Control are standard equipment only on the models with engines no less than 85 PS.

 In Turkey, ESP and Hill Hold Control are optional equipment on all models except GTI and BlueMotion.